Computed Tomography (CT or CAT Scan)

 Your CT scan will be examined by a board certified radiologist, a physician who specializes in medical diagnosis through imaging.
 The results of your examination will then be conveyed to the health care provider who ordered the examination who will then discuss the results of your examination with you.

 Appointments should be scheduled ahead of time by your referring physician’s office; however, we will try to accommodate out-of-town patients and patients in need of urgent exams.
-We have seven locations in the area capable of performing CT exams: WR North Hills, WR West Raleigh, WR Cary, WR Garner, WR Chapel Hill and WR Wake Forest.
+We have six locations in the area capable of performing CT exams: North Hills, West Raleigh, Cary, Garner, Chapel Hill and Wake Forest.